Best Home Phone for Dementia Patients

 There are easy-to-use home phones for seniors with Dementia, though.
 Read on to see what options are available.
 And how you can find the best home phone for dementia patients.

-Regardless of age or chronic mental or physical condition, it’s essential to remain connected to your family and loved ones.
-However, isolated seniors can suffer many adverse health effects, and their families may worry about their safety-especially if they have dementia.
+Regardless of age or chronic mental or physical condition, remaining connected to your family and loved ones is essential.
+However, isolated seniors can suffer many adverse health effects, and their families may worry about their safety-especially if they have Dementia.

 How to Choose the Best Home Phone for Dementia Patients?

 Home phones have become much more complicated in recent years.
-With newer features, seniors with dementia or other cognitive challenges often have difficulty using the telephone.
-The following key features are the most important to consider when shopping for a dementia-friendly home phone.
+With newer features, seniors with Dementia or other cognitive challenges often have difficulty using the telephone.
+The following key features are the most important when shopping for a dementia-friendly home phone.

 Photo Dial Buttons

-With photo dial buttons, seniors with memory or physical challenges can dial family and friends with the touch of a single button.
-Photo dialling can eliminate the frustration associated with dialling by phone number for people with middle-stage dementia.
-As dementia progresses, seniors often forget phone numbers but recognize familiar faces.
+With photo dial buttons, seniors with memory or physical challenges can dial family and friends with a single button.
+Photo dialling can eliminate the frustration associated with dialling by phone number for people with middle-stage Dementia.
+As Dementia progresses, seniors often forget phone numbers but recognize familiar faces.
 Photo dialling makes it easy to call family members.
-Unlike traditional dial pad phones, photo dial phones provide independence and dignity to many seniors with dementia.
+Unlike traditional dial pad phones, photo dial phones provide independence and dignity to many seniors with Dementia.

 Seniors and dementia patients can be frustrated by phone buttons that are too small or buttons placed too close together.
 Shaky hands and poor eyesight can make it difficult to dial phone numbers correctly.
 The best dementia-friendly telephones have buttons with these characteristics: